 4. Guide infographic: Encountering Polar Bears While Hiking in Greenland

 I want more information on Greenland.
 Can you please send brochures to...?

 All of our information is online, and we no longer make brochures.
 Please have a look around our website and/or our articles, where we put all information we have on tourism in Greenland – use our search function if you are looking for something but cannot find it.
 Your nearest travel specialist might also have some brochures.

 Do I need a visa and passport when traveling to Greenland?

-1. Practical travel information such as these can be found under practical travel information – “You do not need a visa as a Dane, but if you come from a country from which a visa is required to enter Denmark, it should be noted that you are travelling on to Greenland.
+1. Practical travel information such as these can be found under practical travel information – “You do not need a visa as a Dane.
+You only need your ID such as driver’s license or passport.
+But if you come from a country from which a visa is required to enter Denmark, it should be noted that you are travelling on to Greenland.
 Remember to take your passport with you, as security regulations may require that you provide proof of identity both upon arrival and on departure”.

-2. If you found this answer helpful, you might find the rest on this list helpful too.
+2. If you found this answer helpful, you might find the rest on this page helpful too.
 Here you find information about currency, hospitals and much more.